MuntasirAhmed07/First-Sim-Lab/README.md

 # First Sim Lab
- Cprogram to show customer no,inter arrival time and arrival time.
+ C program to show customer no,inter arrival time and arrival time.